 The Tashiba 31, designed alongside her larger 36 foot sibling, represents the last of Bob Perry's full-keeled production double-enders.
-With the Tashiba 31 you get a small yet spacious boat with a luxurious interior that’s been compared to fine furniture.
+Though outwardly compact, the interior is spacious with a luxurious finish that's been a hallmark of the Taiwanese builder, Ta Shing.

 In his book Yacht Design by Perry he reflects, "I think the Tashiba 31 and 36 mark the best boats I ever designed with modified full keels.
 The boats were fast, close-winded, stiff, and well balanced.
 I constantly got calls from owners telling me how they had "beat" a local contemporary design."

-The boats supposedly came in three variations.
-Two aft cockpit versions were offered; one with a seagoing quarter-berth (most popular) and another that had a forward stateroom and the head located aft (we’ve yet to see any of these).
-There was also a pilothouse version, something that’s unusual to see in a boat of this length, of which only two were built.
+The Tashiba 31 can be found in three variations.
+Two aft cockpit versions were offered; one with a seagoing quarter-berth (most popular) and another that had a forward stateroom and the head located aft (we've yet to see any of these).
+There was also a pilothouse version, something that's unusual to see in a boat of this length, of which only two were built.
 All told, they did not sell as well as expected, at last count we found 26 boats listed in the owners registry (kindly put together by Alan Sugarman of the Baba / Panda / Tashiba owners group).

 These boats (like all boats from the Ta Shing of that era) have garnered a loyal following.
-The build quality is exceptional and most are in very good condition and well maintained by their owners.
+The build quality is exceptional and you'll find most are in very good condition being well maintained by their owners.